-Whether you are a parent, carpooler, business owner or yard-sale junkie, nothing serves your needs better than the oft-maligned minivan or full-size van if you regularly move a lot of people or a lot of stuff (or a lot a people and stuff).
+The minivan rarely gets respect, yet nothing else matches its practical utility when it's time to move a lot of people or a lot of stuff, and this is something that parents, carpoolers, business owners or yard-sale junkies can all appreciate.
 The minivan's sliding rear doors and low step-in height afford easy access for passengers, while its assortment of storage spaces and reconfigurable seating arrangement deftly solve transportation problems you didn't even know you had.
-If cargo-hauling tops your list of requirements, both minivans and full-size vans have you covered.
-And from a fuel economy standpoint, minivans generally achieve better gas mileage than most full-size SUVs, while also proving being easier to maneuver and being good at carrying people and stuff at the same time.
+Even if cargo-hauling tops your list of requirements, both minivans and full-size vans have you covered.
+And from a fuel economy standpoint, minivans generally achieve better gas mileage than most full-size SUVs.
+The minivan deserves some respect for the expert way it meets such a wide array of challenges.

 Find out how much your car will cost over time.